GNB-UAM/RTHybrid/README.md

-# RTBiomanager
+# RTHybrid
-Command line program to make neuron hybrid circuits
+RTHybrid is a real-time neuron and synapse model library designed to build electrophysiological hybrid circuits with living neurons.
+It works with Xenomai 2, Xenomai 3, Preempt-RT and also non real-time Linux.

 ### Developed by
 Rodrigo Amaducci (rodrigo.amaducci@uam.es - [scholar](https://scholar.google.es/citations?user=Lq4ogOQAAAAJ))